169 Genesee Street, Auburn, New York 13021

 -Ensuring these baseline requirements related to communication are the overarching principles applied to other communication plans referenced in this document.

-CMMS will designate the Head of School and the Business Administrator to serve as a COVID-19 Health and Safety Compliance Liaisons.
-This designated person will be responsible for engaging with students, parents, faculty, staff, and administrators to answer questions or concerns about health and safety requirements regarding COVID-19 concerns.
-All school staff and families should know and have the contact information for the designees.
+CMMS will designate the Head of School and the CMMS Board President to serve as a COVID-19 Health and Safety Compliance Liaisons.
+These designated persons will be responsible for engaging with students, parents, faculty, staff, and administrators to answer questions or concerns about health and safety requirements regarding COVID-19 concerns.

 HEALTH AND SAFETY